Southern Newspapers acquires paper

 Southern Newspapers, a privately owned company headquartered in Houston, purchased the paper from local attorneys Bill Burgess Jr. and Brad Burgess, who acquired it in 2012 from longtime local owners Steve and Don Bentley.

-"We're very pleased the Burgess brothers chose our company to succeed them as owner of The Lawton Constitution," said Lissa Walls, owner of Southern Newspapers Inc. "The newspaper has a wonderful history of support for the community, which we fully intend to continue and enhance."
+"We're very pleased the Burgess brothers chose our company to succeed them as owner of The Lawton Constitution," said Lisa Walls, owner of Southern Newspapers Inc. "The newspaper has a wonderful history of support for the community, which we fully intend to continue and enhance."

 Southern is a family owned company founded by Walls' father, community newspaper pioneer Carmage Walls.
 The Constitution is its 16th newspaper.
 The company also owns community newspapers in Texas and Alabama.